 Related: What features does Sleeper have that other platforms don't have?

-You are likely on this page because you are intrigued by Sleeper's design and chat features, but are unsure if you are making a major mistake by switching from an existing platform that you know.
+You are likely on this page because you heard other people raving about Sleeper, but are unsure if you are making a major mistake by switching from an existing platform that you know.

 ESPN & Yahoo! are the two oldest and most well-known fantasy platforms.
 Both of these companies have been in the industry for over a decade and a half.
 If you played fantasy football anytime within the past 15 years, chances are, you have used one of these two platforms to host your league.

 Below, we'll take a look at some of the most common questions people have.

 Can I trust Sleeper Leagues?
 You guys are new, right?